mcr11996/KramersMoyalSGSClosure/README.md

-# KramersMoyalBurgulenceClosure
+# Kramers Moyal Burgulence Closure
-This repository contains code to provide a data-driven closure for the SGS term in Burgers turbulence (Burgulence) using the Kramers-Moyal expansion method.
+This repository contains code to provide a data-driven closure for the subgrid scale term in Burgers turbulence (Burgulence) using the Kramers-Moyal expansion method.

 ## Stochastic Burgers Equation